► All-new body, much improved cabin

 What engines can I get?

-At the moment, you have an uninspiring choice of engines: a naturally aspirated petrol four (the SCe 115 that we drove) and a turbodiesel (Blue dCi 115).
-A turbocharged petrol engine will follow.
+At the moment, you have an uninspiring choice of engines: a turbocharged petrol, naturally aspirated petrol four (the SCe 115 that we drove) and a turbodiesel (Blue dCi 115).

 The petrol is available with front- or four-wheel drive, while the diesel is front-drive-only for now, although all-wheel drive will become available.

 There are four trim levels, named with a Ronseal clarity: Access, Essential, Comfort and Prestige.
 Access has next to nothing: black door handles, no radio, manual rear window winders, no air con.
 Comfort is probably the best balance; it adds £3k or so to the price, but it’s worth it for the sat nav, better upholstery, USB slot, trip computer and various other items of equipment that many a modern buyer would expect to be included.